chili-chips-ba/uberClock/2.soc-litex/0.doc/ICD.md

 TODO:

 Specify the  5 algorithms.

 RAM Bandwith?
 Is the CPU going to be fighting with the HS Capture?

 Picture for Gain.

 HS CAPTURE: What control is starting?
 Am I always capturing?
 Where am I going to stop?
 What controls it?

+5x:
+CORDIC TX and RX register.

+Amplitude ArcTan register.

+Writting to buffer/latch and to CORDIC.

 | Offset |   Bits   | Field                  | Access | Description                                              |
 | :----: | :------: | :--------------------- | :----- | :------------------------------------------------------- |